the-neural-networker/multi-lingual-language-recognition/README.md

 # multi-lingual-language-recognition
-XLM RoBERTa finetuned on the XTREME dataset on Hindi, Telugu, and Tamil languages
+XLM RoBERTa finetuned on the XTREME benchmark's PAN-X dataset on Hindi, Telugu, and Tamil languages